 These are two of San Francisco’s most popular and well-known neighborhoods, even outside of California locals.
 And while we highly encourage you to visit, we want to strongly discourage you from basing yourself here.
 Allow us to explain why.

 I lived in the Tenderloin for a couple of years and loved it.
 It may be the grittiest neighborhood in the city, but it has a certain charm.
-As you walk from Union Square into the Tenderloin, huge high-end stores filter into tiny mom and pop shops, chain hotels become seedy motels, gilded bars turn into local dives, sit down restaurants turn into taquerias and pizza shops.
+As you walk from Union Square into the Tenderloin, huge high-end stores filter into tiny mom-and-pop shops, chain hotels become seedy motels, gilded bars turn into local dives, sit down restaurants turn into taquerias and pizza shops.

 Anyone familiar with authentic inner-city neighborhoods (think Harlem, not Midtown, as a New York equivalent) shouldn’t be too shocked by the Tenderloin.
 It’s conveniently placed and home to several places I would recommend visiting.